SAML applications

 -

-Metadata location is where IDP metadata can be accessed:
+Metadata location is where you can access the IDP metadata:

 https://your-idp-domain.com/oauth/saml-idp/metadata